-To fully understand how a MOO order works, it may help to first understand both securities exchanges and the different ways that trades can be executed.
-The latter is generally referred to as an “order type” or “market order.”
+To fully understand how an MOO order works, it may help to first understand both stock exchanges and the different ways that trades can be executed.
+The latter is generally referred to as an “order type.”

 A market order is an order to buy or sell at the best available price at the time.
 Generally, a market order focuses on speed and will be executed as close to immediately as possible.

-But, securities that trade on an exchange experience price fluctuations throughout the day, so the investor may end up with a price that is higher or lower than the last-quoted price.
+But securities that trade on an exchange experience market fluctuations throughout the day, so the investor may end up with a price that is higher or lower than the last-quoted price.